kokogee/snh-v2/README.md

 - A patient is able to book an appointment with a Medical Team;
 After patient sign in, the patient will see 2 options on their dashboard:
  *Book Appointment
- *Pay Bill leads to a blank page for now
+ *Pay Bill leads to a blank page for now while the
-        Book Appointment allows the patient fill a form to book appointment with the medical team.
+        **Book Appointment allows the patient fill a form to book appointment with the medical team.
         Below are the form fields required.
 I will still add more.
             Date of appointment
             Time of appointment